Mabrix-Dev/Mabrix-Dev/README.md

 - 👋 Hi, I’m @Mabrix-Dev
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning programmer analyst at the CFT Los Leones in Santiago, Chile
+- 🌱 I’m currently learning programmer analyst in CFT Los Leones in Santiago, Chile
 - 💞️ I’m looking to collaborate on other students
 - 📫 How to reach me: maurixio.contreras@gmail.com